Bath, Pennsylvania: Geography

 Bath is located at 40°43′36″N 75°23′25″W (40.726556, -75.390338).
 According to the U.S. Census Bureau, the borough has a total area of 0.9 sqmi, all land.
 Bath is located 6 mi north of Bethlehem and 4 mi west of Nazareth.

 Bath is also 100 miles (160 km) southwest of New York City and 60 miles (96 km) northwest of Philadelphia.
 It is also located near Wind Gap as well as the Delaware and Lehigh water gaps.
 Bath's elevation is 432 ft above sea level as of 2011.
-The Monocacy Creek, a tributary of the Lehigh River, flows through the town's center.
-A small park around the creek is located between Main and Northampton streets.
-Many mills have been built using the creek's water in millraces.
+The Borough is hilly and has many steep roads.
+There are two peaks in Bath, Hawk Mountain in the northeast, and Siegfried Hill in the southwest, which has been partially quarried out.
+Monocacy Creek, a tributary of the Lehigh River, flows through the town's center.
+The East Branch Monocacy also flows through Bath until their convergence further south.
+Other bodies of water include Penn-Dixie pond (the remains of a former quarry), the quarries at Keystone Cement, and numerous small ponds on the outskirts of town.
+Many mills operated using the flow of the Monocacy.
+Race and Mill street are named after them.

+Bath stands on a layer of shale, limestone, and slate.
+The area is also rich in iron.
+The exploitation of limestone and slate found around bath has historically been a large industry for the town.
+Keystone Cement Co. holds the largest reserve of limestone deposits in the Lehigh Valley cement district.

+Bath lies on the transition zone of the Dfa (humid continental) and Cfa (humid subtropical) climate zones.
+It has hot, humid summers and cool, snowy winters.

 Government

 Bath's government involves a mayor, seven council members, and a tax collector.
-The current mayor is Fiorella ‘Fi’ Reginelli-Mirabito; Michele Ehrgott is Council President; Frank Hesch is Council Vice President.
-Michele Ehrgott made local history as the first woman to serve as Borough Council President.
+The current mayor is Fiorella ‘Fi’ Reginelli-Mirabito; Frank Hesch is Council President; Michele Ehrgott is Council Vice President.
+Before Hesch was president, Michele Ehrgott made local history as the first woman to serve as Borough Council President.

 The town's general budget is $1.6 million with an assessed valuation of over $53.1 million.
 Bath represents the 138th House of Representatives District, the 16th Senate District, and the 7th Congressional District.